Dongping-Chen/dongping-chen.github.io/_pages/about.md

 Hi, I am Dongping Chen (陈东平).
 =====
-At present, I am working with Professor [Tianyi Zhou](https://tianyizhou.github.io/) at UMD.
+At present, I am working with Professor [Tianyi Zhou](https://tianyizhou.github.io/) and [Sarah Wiegreffe](https://sarahwie.github.io/) at UMD.
 Prior to this, I have the privilege of being a visiting student to University of Washington, where I work with Professors [Ranjay Krishna](https://ranjaykrishna.com/index.html) and Senior PhD [Jieyu Zhang](https://jieyuz2.github.io/).
-My academic journey has also been enriched by a collaboration with [Lichao Sun](https://lichao-sun.github.io/) at Lehigh University, [Xiangliang Zhang](https://engineering.nd.edu/faculty/xiangliang-zhang/) at University of Notre Dame and [Yao Wan](http://wanyao.me/) at HUST.
-I am also leading [an undergrad research lab](https://oneslab.github.io) with Professor [Yao Wan](http://wanyao.me/), and very lucky to have the opportunity to work with my labmates.
+My academic journey has also been enriched by a collaboration with [Lichao Sun](https://lichao-sun.github.io/) at Lehigh University, [Xiangliang Zhang](https://engineering.nd.edu/faculty/xiangliang-zhang/) at University of Notre Dame.
+I am also leading [ONE Lab](https://oneslab.github.io) with Professor [Yao Wan](http://wanyao.me/), and very lucky to have the opportunity to work with my labmates.

 My research interests are deeply rooted in the latest advancements in generative models, especially multimodal, LLM-based agents and frontier trustworthy problems.